lyk125/home_surveillance/Readme.md

 ---

 - To add your own IP camera simply add the URL of the camera into field on the camera panel on the client dashboard.

 - Cameras can be set to perform motion detection, face recognition and person tracking

 - Faces that are detected are shown in the faces detected panel on the Dashboard

 - There is currently no formal database setup and the faces are stored in the aligned-images & training-images directories

 - To add faces to the database add a folder of images with the name of the person and retrain the classifier by selecting the retrain database on the client dashboard.
 Images can also be added through the dashboard but can currently only be added one at a time.

 - The Dashboard allows you to configure your own email and and alarm trigger alerts.

+- The alerts panel allows you to set up certain events such as the recognition of a particular person or motion detection so that you receive an email alert when the event occurs.
+The confidence slider sets the accuracy that you would like to use for recognition events.
+By default you'll receive a notification if a person is recognised with a percentage greater than 50%.

+- A person is classified as unknown if they are identified with a confidence less than 50%

 - The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
 The RPI alarm interface code is yet to be uploaded, but will be available shortly.
 - This project is being developed for the purpose of my thesis and I hope to have a fully functional system by the end of October 2016.

 - On a 2011 mac book pro the system can process up to 6 cameras but the video streaming does lag, however frames are still able to be processed in real time.

 - Currently there are a few bugs and the code isn't fully commented.

 - There is plenty work to be done for this system to become a fully functional and secure open source home surveillance system.

 # References